 Atoms participate in chemical reactions through the exchange or sharing of electrons, leading to the formation of molecules and compounds.
 The concept of valence electrons, those in the outermost energy level, becomes crucial in understanding an element's reactivity and bonding tendencies.
 Covalent and ionic bonds exemplify the diverse ways atoms interact, shaping the vast array of substances encountered in our daily lives.

-The study of isotopes, atoms with the same number of protons but differing in count, has in fields like medicine and archaeology.
-Radioactive isotopes find application in medical imaging and treatment, while carbon dating relies on the decay of isotopes to determine the age of archaeological artifacts.
+The study of isotopes, atoms with the same number of protons but differing in neutron count, has profound implications in fields like medicine and archaeology.
+Radioactive isotopes find application in medical imaging and cancer treatment, while carbon dating relies on the decay of isotopes to determine the age of archaeological artifacts.